Testing enetcache

 Functional testing

-At the time writing, there is only a single functional test, but this one is important as it tests crucial functionality within styleguide: The extension comes with several different TCA scenarios to show all sorts of database relation and field possibilities supported within TYPO3.
-To simplify testing, code can generate a page tree and demo data for all of these scenarios.
-Codewise, this is a huge section of the extension and it uses quite some Core API to do its job.
+At the time of writing, there is only one functional test, but it is important as it tests crucial styleguide functionality.
+The extension comes with several different TCA scenarios to demonstrate different kinds of database relations and field possibilities.
+To simplify testing, the extension itself generates a page tree and demo data for all of these scenarios.
+Codewise, this is a huge part of the extension and it uses alot of Core API to do the job.
 And yes, the generator breaks once in a while.
 A perfect scenario for a functional test! (slightly stripped):

 <?php